sanky29/sanky29/README.md

 - 👋 Hi, I’m @sanky29
 - 👀 I’m interested in AI (RL) and compilers
-- 🌱 I’m currently learning about prediction next frame in video
+- 🌱 I’m currently working on next frame prediction in video

 <!---